France and Germany falter as Trump presidency looms – DW – 01/06/2025

 The lack of unity between the two leading nations in Europe could also become a problem when Donald Trump starts his second term.
 During his first term (2017–2021), Europeans often appeared caught off guard, unsure of how to respond to Trump's erratic policy announcements and tweets.

-Today, Europeans are better prepared than they were eight years ago, believes Carsten Brzeski, as he advises against merely reacting to Trump's actions.
+Today, Europeans are better prepared than they were eight years ago, believes Carsten Brzeski, and advises against merely reacting to Trump's actions.

 "Instead, they should focus on their domestic economies, invest in infrastructure, and push for structural reforms," he said.
 Therefore, he advocates for close policy coordination between Germany and France.
 "From past experience, we know that if the two largest economies don't cooperate and drive the European project forward, progress in Europe will be very slow."